 Project title: Improving Sexual, Reproductive, Maternal, Newborn, Child, and Adolescents Health

-Bangladesh Rural Economic Development (BRED) is established on 15 March 1995 as non-government, non-political and non-profit voluntary development organization by a social activist with an aim to improve the socio-economic and livelihood status of the poor and underprivileged people of its working area through building-up their capacity and established social rights.
-BRED is mainly a grassroots level NGO but it ascribes to contribute to develop the society by implementing projects/activities as well as conducting advocacy at regional as well as National levels to formulate pro-people policies, networking and partnerships.
+Bangladesh Rural Economic Development (BRED) was established on 15 March 1995 as a non-government, non-political and non-profit voluntary development organization by a social activist to improve the socio-economic and livelihood status of the poor and underprivileged people of its working area through building up their capacity and establishing social rights.
+BRED is mainly a grassroots-level NGO, but it contributes to developing society by implementing projects/activities and conducting advocacy at regional and national levels to formulate pro-people policies, networking and partnerships.

 Summary of the Project

-From time immemorial, girls have been married at an early age and this is related to dowry, divorce and poor treatment of girls.
-BRED will address the early marriage and pregnancy of adolescent girls because this issue exacerbates severe health such as increased maternal and child mortality.
-After the country’s independence, much attention has been given to the health sector by the government.
+From time immemorial, girls have been married at an early age, which is related to dowry, divorce and poor treatment of girls.
+BRED will address adolescent girls’ early marriage and pregnancy because this issue exacerbates severe health such as increased maternal and child mortality.
+After the country’s independence, the government has given much attention to the health sector.
 INGO and NGOs are also working to reduce this problem.
-There are a substantial number of facilities are built, but those are not adequate enough to meet the growing demands.
-Thus, despite efforts of the government and also NGOs, early marriage and women’s health care problems are increasing.
-The project will help reduce trends in early marriage, dowry practice, and maternal and child mortality through mobilizing the community and building their knowledge, capacity and skills.
+A substantial number of facilities are built, but those are not adequate to meet the growing demands.
+Thus, despite government and NGOs’ efforts, early marriage and women’s health care problems are increasing.
+The project will help reduce trends in early marriage, dowry practice, and maternal and child mortality by mobilizing the community and building their knowledge, capacity and skills.

 - Website: www.bredbd.net